arzharch/webcall-demo/README.md

   ```bash
   npm start
   ```
 This will open the application in your web browser, usually at `http://localhost:3000`.
-You can then use the UI to start a voice call with the backend.
+You can then use the UI to start a voice call with the

 ---
 *This project is being built by an AI agent.
 The setup instructions will be updated as the project progresses.*